low angle photography of spiral stair

 (AP option)

-Level English Language Arts Social Studies Science
+English Language Arts Social Studies Integrated Science focus area

 Year A